New Kingdom of Egypt: Height of power

+Civil war

 The immediate successors of Ramesses II continued the military campaigns although an increasingly troubled court complicated matters.
 He was succeeded by his son Merneptah and then by Merneptah's son Seti II.
 Seti II's right to the throne seems to have been disputed by his half-brother Amenmesse, who may have temporarily ruled from Thebes.

 Upon his death, Seti II's son Siptah, who may have been afflicted with poliomyelitis during his life, was appointed to the throne by Bay, a chancellor and a West Asian commoner who served as vizier behind the scenes.
 Siptah died early and throne was assumed by Twosret, who was the royal wife of his father and, possibly, his uncle Amenmesse's sister.

 A period of anarchy at the end of Twosret's short reign saw the enthronement of Setnakhte, establishing the Twentieth Dynasty.